How to Make Ericaceous Compost

 The Basics of Creating an Ericaceous Compost Pile

-As you add material to the pile, try to create layers of “green” material and “brown” material.
+Rather than just chucking everything in randomly, I always tried to create layers of “green” material and “brown” material.

 “Green” items are:

-- Fruits including citrus.
+- Fruits, including citrus.

 - Grass cuttings.